yvonwin/qwen2.cpp/README.md

 # qwen2.cpp

 Unofficial C++ implementation of [Qwen1.5](https://github.com/QwenLM/Qwen1.5)  for real-time chatting on your MacBook.

 ## Updates
-- **`2023/03/26`**  Update Qwen1.5.
+- **`2023/03/26`**  Update to Qwen1.5.
 Basic functionality has been successfully ported.
+- **`2023/03/27`**  Introduced a system prompt feature for user input and implemented a Python-based Command-Line Interface (CLI) demo.

 ## Features